 |Domestic Box Office: $7,013,191||Overseas Box Office: $8,992|

-An American Carol was David Zucker’s right wing spoof of liberal politics, which was mostly financed by Mpower Pictures — co-founded by Mel Gibson’s producing partner Stephen McEveety.
-The nonprofit group the Moving Picture Institute contributed some backing to the $20 million production.
+The budget for An American Carol was $20 million and David Zucker’s right wing spoof of liberal politics was mostly financed by Mpower Pictures — co-founded by Mel Gibson’s producing partner Stephen McEveety.
+The nonprofit group the Moving Picture Institute contributed some backing to the production.

 David Zucker had been apart of the Zucker Abrahams Zucker team — which had produced the goofy comedy classics Airplane!, Ruthless People, Top Secret! and The Naked Gun series.
 David Zucker’s solo outings were a plague of bad comedies BASEketball, My Boss’s Daughter, Scary Movie 3, Scary Movie 4 and the execrable An American Carol — which killed off what was left of his career.

 The newly formed theatrical unit at Vinvendi Entertainment distributed An American Carol in the US and the film received tons of free press from conservative personalities including Rush Limbaugh, a roster of Fox News personalities and Kelsey Grammer did press throughout the conservative talk show circuit.
 Vivendi didn’t screen the pic for critics under the assumption that reviews would be unkind to a conservative film and when the reviews eventually posted, they were hateful regardless of the reviewer’s political leanings.